fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 FLATTEN = 5.69x through the real runsc CLI on a live KVM guest
 ```

-A freshly warmed clone's delta really is zero (`pages.img` is empty), and 2.4 GiB of
+A freshly warmed clone's checkpoint delta really is zero (`pages.img` is empty), and 2.4
-would-be private guest RAM collapses to 0.42 GiB.
-The number is lower than the pgalloc
+GiB of would-be private guest RAM collapses to 0.42 GiB.
+The number is lower than the
-layer's ~10x because each sandbox carries 20 to 45 MiB of unshareable sentry overhead,
+pgalloc layer's ~10x because each sandbox carries 20 to 45 MiB of unshareable sentry
-which is the subject of Test 14.
+overhead, which is the subject of Test 14.

+To close the counterfactual question directly rather than by the Rss proxy, the paired
+control was also run: the identical workload and N=8 restores from a normal checkpoint
+with no base.
+Without sharing, summed Pss is 2212 MiB against summed Rss of 2396 MiB;
+Pss approximately equals Rss, confirming that nothing is shared in the stock path and
+that the shared-base run's 399 to 421 MiB Pss is a real physical saving (a directly
+measured Pss-to-Pss flatten of about 5.5x).

 **Run it** ([`benchmarking/shared-base/runs/measure.sh`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/shared-base/runs/measure.sh)):
 follow [`REPRODUCE.md`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/shared-base/REPRODUCE.md) sections 1 to 3, then run